mad-ben/UE5VoxelTerrainDemo/README.md

 Unreal Engine 5 procedural voxel terrian example (partially based on [Transvoxel™](https://github.com/EricLengyel/Transvoxel) Algorithm by Eric Lengyel)
 This project provides tools to generate, visualize and in-game change volume terrain using voxels.

+> [!WARNING]
+> This project is discontinued.
+>
+> Due to the endless changes to the Epic Games UE5 API and third-party plugins, I can't continue developing the project.
+Each new migration to the next version of UE5 takes longer and longer.
+>
+> This project used the third-party plugins Daz2Unreal and ALS-Refactored.
+>
+> Daz2Unreal has been abandoned by Daz and ALS-Refactored has been completely rewritten by its developer, and I can't use my old animations in the new version.
+>
+> That's why I decided to stop development.
+>
+> If you'd like to see an example of using the plugin, check out this link.
+[UE5 Voxel Terrain Template](https://github.com/bw2012/UE5VoxelTerrainTemplate)

 > [!NOTE]
 > Tested with Unreal Engine 5.3.1 [Windows 10] [Ubuntu 20.04] [Ubuntu 22.04]